Cecildt/node-typescript-template/README.md

       gulp lint-ts
       ````
     - This will check all TypeScript to ensure it meets the coding style rules defined in the [tslint.json](tslint.json) file.
-- **Update TypeScript references** (gulp task **gen-server-tsrefs**)
-    - Command:
-      ````
-      gulp gen-server-tsrefs
-      ````
-    - There are three files referenced at the top of every TypeScript file.
-    - The first, **typings/tsd.d.ts**, contains references to all TypeScript type definition files obtained using the tool [tsd.exe](http://definitelytyped.org/tsd).
-    - The other file that's referenced is **typings/server.d.ts**... it references the TypeScript files used within the application.
-    - This saves the developer from adding all these references to each and every file in the project.
 - **Compile all TypeScript** (gulp task **compile-ts**)
     - Command:
       ````